CDrummond/bliss-analyser/UserGuide.md

 * `lms` specifies the hostname, or IP address, of your LMS server.
 This is used when uploading the database file to LMS.
 This defaults to `127.0.0.1` If your LMS is password protected then use `user:pass@server` - e.g. `lms=pi:abc123@127.0.0.1`
 * `json` specifies the JSONRPC port number of your LMS server.
-This will defaul to 9000.
+This will default to 9000.
 * `ignore` specifies the name and location of a file containing items to ignore in mixes.
 See the `Ignore` section later on for more details.